-Now, imagine all of that happening, and you’re the Queen of England.
-That’s exactly what occurred on July 9, 1982.
-A 32-year-old man, Michael Fagan, scaled a 14-foot wall at Buckingham Palace, climbed over barbed wire, and then scaled a drainpipe.
-He wandered around inside the palace, even triggering two alarms when he looked at King George V’s priceless stamp collection.
-Security assumed the alarms had been accidentally tripped and shut them off, which gave Fagan ample time to reach the Queen’s personal bedroom.
-Though the Queen usually has a guard posted outside of her door, Fagan happened to reach her room between a shift change—one guard had left, and the new one was out walking the dogs.
+Now, imagine all of that happening and that you’re the Queen of England.
+That’s exactly what happened to Queen Elizabeth II on July 9, 1982.
+A 32-year-old man named Michael Fagan scaled a 14-foot wall at Buckingham Palace, climbed over barbed wire, and then scaled a drainpipe.
+He wandered around inside the palace, and even triggered two alarms when he looked at King George V’s priceless stamp collection.
+Security assumed the alarms had been accidentally tripped and shut them off, which gave Fagan ample time to reach the Queen’s private bedroom.
+Though the Queen usually had a guard posted outside her bedroom door, Fagan happened to reach her room during a shift change—one guard had left, and the new one was out walking the dogs.

 To this day, Fagan isn’t sure why he did it.
 “Something just got into my head,” he explained in 2012.
 Whatever “something” was, it got into his head twice.
 Fagan later admitted that he had broken into Buckingham Palace several weeks prior to his encounter with the Queen, finding some presents for young Prince William and drinking a bottle of wine.
 He left before he could be apprehended.

-The Queen’s security team was a lot more hospitable than their counterparts over here in the States.
-Fagan—who, following the break-in, was sent to Brixton Prison and Park Lane secure mental institution on unrelated charges—says that when the guards came across his sandals on the roof years later, they mailed him his missing footwear.
+The Queen’s security team was a lot more hospitable than many of their counterparts elsewhere in the world would be.
+Fagan—who, following the break-in, was sent to Brixton Prison and Park Lane Hospital, a high-security mental institution, on unrelated charges—says that when the guards came across his sandals on the roof years later, they mailed him his missing footwear.